NHLA offers hardwood specific certification programs to improve profitability, differentiate your company from competition, and attract customers.

 NHLA KILN DRYING (KD) CERTIFICATION

-This program can save exporters time and money and achieves the same goals as the APHIS Phytosanitary Certificate at a lower cost to you.
-Learn More (this should link to an explanation of the program)
+The NHLA Kiln Drying certiﬁcation program can save exporters time and money.
+The program achieves the same goals as the APHIS Phytosanitary Certiﬁcate at a lower cost to your business.

 View a list of the current KD Certified Companies HERE.